comp-imaging-sci/CLS-Mask_R-CNN/README.md

-# CLS-Mask_R-CNN
+# Mask_R-CNN for Crown-like Structure Detection and Segmentation in 3D Light-sheet Microscopy Imaging
-Crown-like Structure Detection and Segmentation in 3D Light-sheet Microscopy Imaging This is an implementation of adapting Mask R-CNN of crown-like structure (CLS) detection and segmentation in light-sheet microscopy imaging.
+This is an implementation of adapting Mask R-CNN of crown-like structure (CLS) detection and segmentation in light-sheet microscopy imaging.

 The repository includes: